Wenja language: Morphology

-Wenja nouns and adjectives are not marked for number or gender, but they can be inflected be inflected by six clitic postpositions, which are only attached to the main noun they modify.
+Wenja nouns and adjectives are not marked for number or gender, but they can be inflected by six clitic postpositions, which are only attached to the main noun they modify.
 This feature is based on the fact that cases tend to come from actual words, so it was assumed that at an earlier stage those words would behave like clitics.
 The six postpositions used in Wenja are:

 Some adjectives form the comparative by adding -r to the adjective stem: Urus shanti, ma tigri shantir, "Oros is close, but the tiger is closer".
-Most commonly the regular adjective is used after the postpostion -bi: Martibi shwapa!, "Worse than death!".
+Most commonly the regular adjective is used after the postposition -bi: Martibi shwapa!, "Worse than death!".
 To indicate the superlative, Wenja normally uses reduplication: shan-shanti, "very close / the closest".

 Reduplication is productive in adjectives and verbs.
 In the former, it intensifies the meaning and produces the superlative.
 In the later, it forms the iterative aspect.
 The reduplicant always has two morae in Wenja, hence pal-palhu ("very many") or daba-dabu ("very few") (not pa-palhu or da-dabu).

 There are five main suffixes that can be attached to verb stems to create new nouns in Wenja: